- Download our Moving to Ireland Guide (PDF)

 It is advised that expats check internet connectivity when moving to Ireland, especially if one's work or business is reliant on fast internet speeds.
 It’s also vital to check coverage in a specific area, as this could differ from place to place.

-WiFi is becoming more and more popular, and many public areas, such as shopping malls, libaries, hotels and restaurants, offer free WiFi access.
+WiFi is becoming more and more popular, and many public areas, such as shopping malls, libraries, hotels and restaurants, offer free WiFi access.

 Mobile phones in Ireland

-The main providers of mobile phones in Ireland are Vodafone, Meteor and Three, as well as Eircom and Tesco Mobile.
+The main providers of mobile phones in Ireland are Vodafone and Three, as well as Eircom and Tesco Mobile.

 Expats have the option of getting mobile phones on a pay-as-you-go package or they can take out a contract.
 New arrivals who plan on opening a postpaid mobile phone contract will need to provide certain documents, including proof of identity and proof of address.

 With English as an official language, all forms of media, including newspapers, magazines, TV stations and radio are available in Ireland.
-Gaelic, as the other national language of Ireland, is spoken by a minority of the population, but it’s also used for signage.
+Irish, the other national language of Ireland, is spoken by a minority of the population, but it’s also used for signage.